ConnorDetviler/explore-python/README.md

-# first steps into python
+# First steps into python

 I followed these instructions for installing python and doing my first hello world program